About Lauren

 That’s usually when people find me.

 I’ve always believed in giving people the benefit of the doubt.
-I know that’s not fashionable right now, but I think it’s really sad how little space there is to get things wrong.
+I know that’s not fashionable, but I find it genuinely sad how little space there is to be human now.
 You’re expected to be perfect at all times.
-No learning curve.
-No mistakes.
+No learning curve, no missteps, no room to grow.
 Just constant performance.

 I don’t judge people for slipping up, because most of the time that’s exactly what it is, a mistake.
-People are supposed to be allowed to grow, that used to be the point, but now it’s just cancellation with no forgiveness.
-It feels robotic, it makes communication fake, and instead of saying what they actually think, people say only what won’t get them in trouble.
+People are supposed to be allowed to grow.
+That used to be the point.
+Now it’s often cancellation with no forgiveness.
+It creates robotic communication, encourages fear over honesty, and pushes people to say only what feels safest, rather than what they actually think.

 That’s why I like this work.
-I’ve seen how harsh the internet can be, how quickly things escalate, how hard it is to correct something once it’s on Google, and how often the people being punished aren’t the ones at fault.
+I’ve seen how harsh the internet can be, how quickly things escalate, how difficult it is to correct something once it’s indexed on Google, and how often the people being punished aren’t the ones truly at fault.
 It’s rewarding to help someone step out of that mess, not because of their profile, but because the backlash simply wasn’t deserved.

-I’ve worked inside agencies and know how they operate, but too often the advice didn’t go far enough.
-In some major situations I witnessed, the responsibility was even passed down to juniors who weren’t equipped to handle it, which only made the outcome worse.
-Agencies often recommend a simple statement and silence, and leave it at that.
-Sometimes that approach can work, and I advise it myself when it fits, but these days it usually isn’t enough.
-On top of that, privacy is rarely protected, with situations discussed across teams and only one NDA covering the agency rather than each individual, which never felt appropriate to me.
+I’ve worked inside agencies and understand how they operate, but too often the advice didn’t go far enough.
+In some major situations I witnessed, responsibility was passed down to juniors who weren’t equipped to handle it, not because they were careless, but because that’s how agency models are built.
+Agencies often recommend a simple statement followed by silence and leave it there.
+Sometimes that approach works, and I advise it myself when it fits, but these days it’s usually not enough.
+Privacy is also rarely protected, with situations discussed across teams and covered by a single agency-wide NDA rather than individual ones, which never sat comfortably with me.

 People often think crisis PR is all glossy statements and media training, but a lot of it is far less glamorous.
-I spend hours in SEO, geo-targeting, backlinks, takedowns and the mechanics of how search engines decide what people see first.
-It might not look exciting, but it is what changes the story when someone Googles your name.
-That side of the work is what I enjoy most, even if no one notices it until it makes a difference.
+Crisis PR isn’t just about what you say publicly, it’s about what follows you for years when your name is searched.
+I spend hours in SEO, geo-targeting, backlinks, takedowns, and understanding how search engines decide what people see first.
+It might not look exciting, but it’s what actually changes the story over time.

 I also know how the internet works, properly.
 Clients don’t always understand why certain things resurface or how to fix what’s already out there.
 That’s where I come in.
-It’s the part I genuinely enjoy.
-I’ve never been interested in pop culture for the sake of it, and I don’t care who you are or how famous you might be.
+It’s the part of the job I genuinely enjoy.
 I’m not swayed by online noise, I want to hear both sides of the story.
-Because in my experience, what’s actually happening behind the scenes is usually very different to what the internet thinks it knows.
-And that difference is where reputations are either lost or repaired.
+Because in my experience, what’s really happening behind the scenes is usually very different to what the internet thinks it knows.
+And that gap is where reputations are either lost or repaired.

-And if you’re reading this and wondering what to do next, I don’t charge for an initial call.
-I know how vulnerable these moments can feel, and if you just want someone who won’t judge you, and you need to get things off your chest, I’m always happy to be that person.
+If you’re reading this and wondering what to do next, I don’t charge for an initial call.
+These moments can feel vulnerable, confusing, and isolating.
+If you need someone who won’t judge you, won’t rush you, and will actually listen before offering advice, I’m always happy to be that person.
 No pressure, no sales pitch.
 I once tried a sales job and was fired within two weeks, so you’re safe.

 About Celebrity Crisis Management